Warthin tumour

 What are the symptoms of a Warthin tumour?

-Most Warthin tumours present as a slow-growing and painless lump on the side of the face or neck.
+Most Warthin tumours present as a slow-growing and painless lump on the face or neck.

 Can a Warthin tumour turn into cancer over time?